dotboris/clip-studio-pain-undo-tracker/README.md

 The undo tracker will count the number of times you undo in Clip Studio Paint and write that to a text file called `undo-count.txt`.

+### Closing the program

+Once you start the Undo Tracker, it will run in the background.
+To close it, look in your system tray for an icon that looks like the letter `H`.
+Right click on that and choose Quit from the menu.

+### Resetting the counter

+To reset the counter, just delete the `undo-count.txt` file and double clikc on `undo-tracker.ahk`.

 ## Caveats

 This program only tracks undos that are done using the <kbd>CTRL</kbd> +